cattymod/docs/docs/website/new-compiler.md

 The compiler is the part of CattyMod that converts projects to JavaScript.
 On September 20, 2025, we released a new compiler that is better at analyzing the scripts inside projects to generate even faster JavaScript.

 This is the largest single change TurboWarp, which is what CattyMod is based on, ever made.
 We've tried to test it thoroughly, but **it's quite likely there are still a few more bugs**.
-You should report broken projects at [in TurboWarp’s usual place](https://scratch.mit.edu/users/GarboMuffin/#comments).
+You should report broken projects in [TurboWarp’s usual place](https://scratch.mit.edu/users/GarboMuffin/#comments).
 If your project is broken, you can use the older editor at https://cattymod.app/previous/ instead until we fix the bug in the new compiler.

 :::warning
 The new compiler breaks a small handful of custom extensions.
 See the [extensions](#extensions) section below for details and workarounds.